-The Town Forest is one of Amesbury's best kept secrets.
-The City of Amesbury owns and manages the 80-acre property.
-The property is located between Kimball Road and the Great Swamp and is criss-crossed by many miles of well-labeled trails.
+The Town Forest is one of Amesbury’s best kept secrets.
+Eighty acres of rolling forest between Kimball Road and the Great Swamp are criss-crossed by many miles of well labeled trails.

 Greenbelt’s 29-acre Bartlett Reservation makes up the middle of a conserved swath of land and is connected to the Town Forest via the Great Swamp Trail, which includes a 300-foot boardwalk.
 The southern portion of the City’s Woodsom Farm property is located to the north and the M. Rice Conservation Area to the east.
 Much of the adjacent lands are primarily swamp.